iiShreya/Computer-Science-Book-Experiment/Grokking Algorithms An Illustrated Guide For Programmers and Other Curious People - Aditya Y. Bhargava/Notes.md

 ### 1.1.
 The Knapsack Problem:
 This one is the 0-1 Knapsack problem.
 #### Some Intriguing Questions:
 1. ques.
-What happens if you change the order of the rows? <\b>
+What happens if you change the order of the rows? <br>
    ans.
 The answer remains the same, order of rows doesn't matter.

 2. ques.
 Can you fill the grid column-wise instaed of row-wies?